lukerobertsapps/LRDeviceKit/README.md

 ## Overview

 LRDeviceKit was created as part of my final dissertation for my Digital and Technology Solutions degree.
-It was originally part of [SwiftLock](https://lukeroberts.co/work/swiftlock/), aiming to simplify smart device product setup however it is now published as a standalone library.
+It was originally part of [SwiftLock](https://lukeroberts.co/work/swiftlock/), aiming to simplify smart device product setup.
 The libary utilises modern Swift Concurrency.

 It makes device communication easy by enforcing a custom communication and messaging protocol that utilises only 1 BLE service and 2 BLE characteristics and a rigid message structure.
 The library sends commands to a peripheral’s request characteristic and the device replies back using its reply characteristic.